 Integer Arithmetic Overflow

-TBD: signaling NaN vs. non-signaling NaN for floating point arithmetic – we need to figure out whether floating point arithmetic just produces quiet NaNs or these are somewhere checked, and if so where.
+Note: Floating point math can produce NaN (Not a Number) values.
+This is not an error, nor are properly typed operations on floating point NaN values.

 Expression Errors

-Type conversion error – unable to convert to target type
+Dynamic Type Error – unable to convert to target type

 Example: non-digits found in string argument to xs:int(…) constructor.

+Note: if a DFDL Implementation cannot distinguish Dynamic Type Errors from Static Type Errors, then a Dynamic Type Error should cause a Schema Definition Error

 Index out of bounds error – index not < number of occurrences, or is < 1.